- Rust 100%

 Search regex

-When searching, a non-standard regex is supported in which:
+When searching (find, project search, etc.), a non-standard regex is supported in which:

 Lines of code